Eating Disorder Therapy for Women

 Are you tired of feeling controlled by food and weight?

 The perfect is the enemy of the good.

 Food and Weight at Center Stage

-For someone suffering from an eating disorder or with symptoms of disordered eating, food and weight becomes a primary focus.
+For someone suffering from an eating disorder or with symptoms of disordered eating, food and weight become a primary focus.
 This focus can dominate our thinking and behavior, causing us to feel worthless, out of control, or like we never get it right.
 In this context, we often enter a cycle of striving for impossible ideals and thus feel terrible when they are not attained.